Seeding bare patches successfully

 The products (E mail or phone for Croquet Club preferential prices).

-Bar Extreme seed: I supply this in convenient bag sizes - 2kg, 3kg, 4kg, 5kg or 20kg bags.
+Bar Extreme or Ultrafine seed: I supply these in convenient bag sizes - 2kg, 3kg, 4kg, 5kg or 20kg bags.
 The recommended application rate is 30 gsm so 1kg covers 33sqm

 Fertiliser: Croquet Lawn Spring or Autumn organic fertiliser is usually included in the annual programme that I supply.